This tutorial will show you how to make your own shirt, t-shirt dress, and tank top.

 6. Line up your shirt so all sides and corners are matching

-8. We arent to the point of sewing yet, but I wanted to show you where you will put your push pins at.
+8. We aren't to the point of sewing yet, but I wanted to show you where you will put your push pins.

-Pin your shirt were the black lines are below:
+Pin your shirt where the black lines are below:

 9. Now we sew.
 Sew where the black lines are on the photo below.